Optional arguments

 cells2stats /input -j <NUMBER_OF_THREADS>

-The following examples specify 8 as the number of thread to use for processing:
+The following examples specify 8 as the number of threads to use for processing:

 cells2stats /input --num-threads 8